 Eating out of a giant earth and holding signs reading “You Can’t Be a Meat Eating Environmentalist” the PETA India folks held a demonstration on World Environment Day to protest the massive environmental devastation caused by the meat industry.

-PETA India — you guys are, hands down, my favorite PETA affiliate.
-OK, fine, I say that to all the affiliates, but I’m totally smitten with that globe-eating demonstration.
+PETA India — you guys are, hands down, my favorite PETA entity.
+OK, fine, I say that to all the entities, but I’m totally smitten with that globe-eating demonstration.
 Keep up the great work.

 Stay up to date on the latest vegan trends and get breaking animal rights news delivered straight to your inbox!